bdaiinstitute/judo/README.md

 > ⚠️ **Disclaimer** ⚠️
 >
 > This code is released as a **research prototype** and is *not* production-quality software.
 It may contain missing features and potential bugs.
-The RAI Institute does **not** offer maintenance or support for this software.
-While we *may* accept pull requests for new features or bugfixes, we **cannot guarantee** timely responses to issues.
+The RAI Institute does **not** guarantee maintenance or support for this software.
+While we encourage contributions and may accept pull requests for new features or bugfixes, we **cannot guarantee** timely responses to issues.
 >
 > The current release is also in **alpha**.
 We reserve the right to make breaking changes to the API and configuration system in future releases.
 We will try to minimize these changes, but please be aware that they may occur.